szymon6927/netguru/serverless_knowledge_base/README.md

 ### moto

-Personally in my day to day basis I'm using [moto](https://github.com/spulec/moto) library, and I would recommend to use it in your project too.
-I know there are alternatives but in my opinion this library is enough, beside that the usage is really simple and straight forward.
+Personally, in my day to day basis I'm using [moto](https://github.com/spulec/moto) library, and I would recommend to use it in your project too.
+I know there are alternatives but in my opinion, this library is enough, besides that the usage is really simple and straight forward.

 Let's start with examples: